A day in the life of a teenager consists of a lot of stuff…

 If you are a non-working teen, you may not be earning money, but some goals, like learning to drive and buying a car, require money to come from somewhere, whether your pocket or your parents.

 The goal here is not to be so money-centered but more money-conscious.
 Setting money goals will help you to be a financially responsible adult in the future.

 How Your Parents Can Help You Set and Track Goals

 Your parents likely have countless experiences with setting goals.
 They know firsthand how to set a goal and can guide you in developing your own.
 Reaching out to them for help would make them proud because it tells them you are ready to take a step towards being a responsible, self-sufficient young adult.

 Talk to them about helping you start by first giving them a list of goals you currently have.
-They can give you their input and tell you which ones are short-term, long-term, or worth pursuing now or later.
+They can give you their input and tell you which ones are short-term, intermediate-term, long-term, or worth pursuing now or later.
 This will help you focus on the goals you should start setting first.